elastic/ecs-dotnet/src/Elastic.NLog.Targets/README.md

   - _DataStreamSet_ - Describes the data ingested and its structure.
 Default = 'dotnet'
   - _DataStreamNamespace_ - User-configurable arbitrary grouping.
 Default = 'default'

+Notice that export depends on in-memory queue, that is lost on application-crash / -exit.
+If higher gurantee of delivery is required, then consider using [Elastic.CommonSchema.NLog](https://www.nuget.org/packages/Elastic.CommonSchema.NLog) together with NLog FileTarget and use [filebeat](https://www.elastic.co/beats/filebeat) to ship these logs.

+Check out [Elastic Agent & Fleet](https://www.elastic.co/guide/en/fleet/current/fleet-overview.html) to simplify collecting logs and metrics on the edge.

 ## ElasticsearchTarget Layout Configuration

 NLog Layout allows one to configure NLog Target options from environment.